 Delayed retirement credits are the financial reward Social Security gives you for putting off claiming your retirement benefit.
-Credits start accumulating the month you hit your full retirement age, or FRA, which is 66 and 2 months for people born in 1955, 66 and 4 months for people born in 1956, and is gradually rising to 67 for people born in 1960 or later.
+Credits start accumulating the month you hit your full retirement age, or FRA, which is 66 and 4 months for people born in 1956 and is rising two months per year to 67 for people born in 1960 or later.

 For every month from your FRA until age 70 that you postpone filing for benefits, Social Security increases your eventual benefit by two-thirds of 1 percent — a total of 8 percent for each year you wait.
 For example, wage earners who reach full retirement age at 67 but delay claiming benefits until 70 will get an extra 24 percent tacked on to their monthly payment.